 How many people will I be interviewing with, and what are their names and titles?

-Sometimes it will be just one person or you might talk to several people, one at a time.
+Sometimes it will be just one person, or you might talk to several people individually.
 Other interviews might be conducted by a panel.
 Knowing their positions will help you prepare well since the questions a supervisor would have for you could differ from those a peer might have.

 Why is the position open?

 This question will give you insight into the reason they need to fill this job and how soon.
 It will also tell you about the history of the position and the company’s culture.
 For example, if the job has been vacated by someone who was promoted, that could indicate they like to promote from within.
 If the job is newly created, that might mean you’ll be helping to define the job more clearly once hired.